 When employment begins or ends during a pay period, the accrual of annual leave shall be prorated for the pay period when the employee is hired or terminated and does not work a full pay period.

-"Notification of Employee Leave" cards are processed on an on-going basis.
-Each department is responsible for verifying the Departmental Leave Record.
-Late Leave Cards and errors must be submitted to the Office of Human Resources/Payroll for entry and/or correction.
+Leave requests are processed on an on-going basis.
+The approving supervisor is responsible for verifying leave balances before approving.
+Corrections to leave will be handled by the Office of Human Resources and Payroll.

 HISTORY: